 Successful businesses understand the need to stay flexible in a rapidly changing world.
 They are built to leverage the strengths of their teams and to think through complicated problems.
 Yet, in my experience, many of these same businesses don’t apply this same approach to risk management in regards to their Workers Compensation program.
-If you can, fight the urge to turn away because I said Workers’ Comp.
-Instead focus on this: Have you ever considered how really successful businesses find a competitive edge and increased profitable through this necessary evil?
+If you can, fight the urge to click away because I said Workers’ Comp.
+Instead focus on this: highly successful businesses utilize their workers’ compensation program to carve out a competitive edge and increase profitability.

-The answer lies in the distinction between a complicated process vs a complex process, and their respective solutions.
+How lies in the distinction between a complicated process vs a complex process, and their respective solutions.
 Humans are good at making difficult connections and finding solutions for many complicated problems.
-As a business leader, this happens day in and day out at your organization – implementing a new CRM or inventory management system; reviewing data to find opportunities to growth.
+As a business leader, this happens day in and day out at your organization – implementing a new CRM or inventory management system; reviewing data to find opportunities to grow.
 The disconnect happens when complex challenges are approached with the same mindset as solving a complicated challenge.

 WHY WE NEED TO MAKE THIS DELINEATION